Foundation Program Manager

 The JRS Biodiversity Foundation is hiring a Foundation Program Manager to manage vital elements of the foundation’s administration and grantmaking programs.
-The JRS Biodiversity Foundation’s mission is increase access to and use of information that will lead to greater biodiversity conservation and more sustainable development in sub-Saharan Africa.
-We are the only funder focused on increasing access to biodiversity data and on the IT behind conservation decisions.
-With assets of $42M, we invest about $1.8M per year in six to ten, multi-year grants.
+The JRS Biodiversity Foundation’s mission is to increase access to and use of information that will lead to biodiversity conservation and sustainable development in sub-Saharan Africa.
+We are the only funder focused on improving access to biodiversity data and on the information technologies (IT) behind conservation decisions.
+With assets of $45M, we invest about $2.5M per year in multi-year grants.

 The Foundation Program Manager is a dual role that combines technical areas of grantmaking, grants management, and evaluation with operational areas of administration, finance, and governance.
-This is a unique chance for a professional to learn about and to contribute to every aspect of a small strategic philanthropy.
-The Program Manager will report to, and work in close partnership with, the Executive Director in the foundation’s Seattle office.
+This role is a unique chance for a professional to learn about and to contribute to every aspect of a small, high-performing strategic philanthropy.
+The Program Manager will report to and work in close partnership with, the Executive Director in the foundation’s Seattle office.

-Experience and high levels of interest in these areas of qualifications will make for a great fit:
+Experience and high levels of interest in most or all of these areas of Qualifications will make for a great fit:

 - Grantmaking, program evaluation, or operations in strategic philanthropy.

-- A degree in a relevant field of environmental science that preferably includes knowledge of data science and biodiversity informatics.
+- A degree related to environmental science that preferably includes knowledge of data science and biodiversity informatics.

-- Experience with working and/or managing projects in sub-Saharan Africa.
+- Experience with staffing or managing projects in sub-Saharan Africa.

-As the second full-time staff-person, you’ll be able to make an impact on everything we do to keep improving as a highly effective grant-maker.
+As the second full-time staff-person, you will impact everything we do to keep improving as a highly effective grant-maker.
 You will welcome the challenge to work on the toughest questions or the most mundane details in these areas:

 Is this you?

 The ideal candidate is passionate about environmental conservation and sustainable development in Africa and is happiest when helping others to succeed.
-You are fascinated by organizational development, how change is catalyzed, the motivation of teams and leaders, and the potential of philanthropy to support African change-makers.
-You love science, data, and analysis and, though you think like a scientist, you know the laboratory or the field is not quite the place for your talents.
-You are detail-oriented, believe that excellent plans are the key to adaptation, and can manage multiple projects with grace and humor.
-You are curious, question assumptions, and believe there is always a better way.
-There is a bit of a rebel in you.
-You ultimately imagine yourself in an organizational leadership position.
+You are fascinated by organizational development, how to catalyze change, the motivation of teams and leaders, and the potential of philanthropy to support African change-makers.
+You are interested in how grantmaking can support a community’s success.
+You love science, data, and analysis.
+Though you think like a scientist, you know the laboratory or the field is not quite the place for your talents.
+You are detail-oriented, believe that rigorous plans are the key to adaptation, and can manage multiple projects with grace and humor.
+You are curious, question assumptions, and always seek a better way.
+You ultimately imagine yourself in an organizational or program leadership position.
 You think a job at a foundation would be cool – even at a small one.

 - M.A. or Ph.D. in fields related to JRS’ operations and strategy.

-- 3-5 years post-university work or education experience.
+- 3-5 years of post-university work or education experience.

 - Successful applicants will be asked to show proof that they can legally work in the US.

 The foundation offers an excellent benefits package and a salary that is commensurate with education and related work experience.
-The position is full-time, nonexempt, and located in Seattle, WA.
-Occasional early or late calls, overtime, and travel in the U.S. and abroad is expected.
+The position is full-time, exempt, and located in Seattle, WA.
+You can expect occasional early or late calls, overtime, and travel in the U.S. and abroad.